Cancellations sweep Ohio as governor's warning hits home - WHIZ News

-COLUMBUS, Ohio (AP) — A look at developments related to the new coronavirus as Ohio tests for additional cases after confirming its first four.
+COLUMBUS, Ohio (AP) — A look at developments related to the new coronavirus as Ohio tests for additional cases after confirming its first five.

 TESTING

-Health officials say four people in the state have tested positive for the virus that causes the disease COVID-19.
-Ohio is currently testing 24 people who have shown symptoms of respiratory distress and has cleared another 21 people.
+Health officials say five people in the state have tested positive for the virus that causes the disease COVID-19.
+Ohio is currently testing 52 people who have shown symptoms of respiratory distress and has cleared another 30 people.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.